yabinmeng/nosqlbench-build-docs/site/content/getting_started/03_example_results.md

 1. `--docker-metrics` with a local docker-based grafana dashboard (See the section on Docker Based Metrics)
+2. `--docker-metrics-at <addr>` with a remote docker-based grafana dashboard that you have previously set up.
 2. Send your metrics to a dedicated graphite server with `--report-graphite-to graphitehost`
 3. Record your metrics to local CSV files with `--report-csv-to my_metrics_dir`
 4. Record your metrics to HDR logs with `--log-histograms my_hdr_metrics.log`